lufinkey/HeyJuke/app/README.md

 You will need to have [nodejs](https://nodejs.org) installed, along with the `react-native-cli` package.

-Run the following command in a terminal:
+When you've done that, `cd` into the project directory and run the following command in a terminal:

 ```bash
 npm install